Gadsden “Don’t Tread On Me” Rattlesnake Printed Nylon Flag

 - Fade-resistant, 100% 200 denier nylon fabric that flys easily in a light breeze

-- The artwork is printed for long-lasting, bright colors
+- The artwork is dyed for long-lasting, bright colors

 - 4 rows of stitching on the fly end to prevent premature fraying